-The specific duties and responsibilities of these leaders shall include, in addition to duties defined elsewhere in these bylaws:
+The specific duties and responsibilities of these leaders shall include, in addition to duties defined elsewhere in these Bylaws:

-- a.
-The Chief of Staff shall call, preside at, and be responsible for the agenda of all meetings of the Medical Staff and the Executive Committee. - b.
+a.
+The Chief of Staff shall call, preside at, and be responsible for the agenda of all meetings of the Medical Staff and the Executive Committee.

+- b.
 The Chief of Staff shall appoint all members of all committees of the Medical Staff, except the Executive Committee, in accordance with the requirements for the constituent membership set forth in the Medical Staff Bylaws. - c.
 The CMO and the Chief of Staff shall be ex-officio members of all committees of the Medical Staff except for those on which they were appointed in accordance with these bylaws to be regular voting members.
-The Chief of Staff is the Chairperson of the Executive Committee and votes as a member of the Executive Committee.
+The Chief of Staff is the Chairperson of the Executive Committee and votes as a member of the Executive Committee. - d.

-- d.
 The CMO and Chief of Staff shall attend meetings of the Oversight Committee. - e.
 The Chief of Staff will, in coordination with the CMO and the Hospital Administrator, arrange for the Medical Staff's representation and participation in any hospital deliberation affecting the discharge of Medical Staff responsibilities. - f.
-The Chief of Staff and CMO shall convey to the Governing Board and the Hospital Administrator the recommendations of the Executive Committee of the Staff about appointments and reappointments to the Medical Staff, granting or restriction of clinical privileges of individual practitioners, disciplinary action against individual practitioners, or amendments and additions to the Medical Staff Rules and Regulations or Bylaws. - g.
-The Chief of Staff and the CMO shall be responsible for the enforcement of the Medical Staff Rules and Regulations, for implementation of punitive measures for non-compliance where these are stipulated in the Bylaws or Rules and Regulations.
+The Chief of Staff and CMO shall convey to the Oversight Committee and the Hospital Administrator the recommendations of the Executive Committee of the Staff about appointments and reappointments to the Medical Staff, granting or restriction of clinical privileges of individual practitioners, disciplinary action against individual practitioners, or amendments and additions to the Medical Staff Rules or Bylaws. - g.
+The Chief of Staff and the CMO shall be responsible for the enforcement of the Medical Staff Rules and Regulations, for implementation of punitive measures for non- compliance where these are stipulated in the Bylaws or Rules and Regulations.
 Either one may submit to the Executive Committee for possible investigation cases where disciplinary action may be considered. - h.
-The CMO shall have direct responsibility for the organization and administration of the Medical Staff Office in accordance with the terms of the Medical Staff Bylaws, Rules and Regulations and with Administrative Policies as approved by the Governing Board and also by the Executive Committee when the Policies are relevant to the character or quality of medical care.
-In all of the medical administrative matters he or she shall act in coordination and cooperation with the Hospital Administrator in giving effect to the adopted policies of the governing Board and Executive Committee. - i.
+The CMO shall have direct responsibility for the organization and administration of the Medical Staff Office in accordance with the terms of the Medical Staff Bylaws, Rules and Regulations and with Administrative Policies as approved by the Oversight Committee and also by the Executive Committee when the Policies are relevant to the character or quality of medical care.
+In all of the medical administrative matters he or she shall act in coordination and cooperation with the Hospital Administrator in giving effect to the adopted policies of the Oversight Committee and Executive Committee. - i.
 The CMO shall, by administrative memorandum designate who shall fulfill his or her duties and assignments during his or her absence.

-8.5-2 Chief of Staff-Elect
+8.5.2 Chief of Staff-Elect and Past Chief of Staff

-The Chief of Staff-Elect shall assume all duties and authority of the Chief of Staff in the absence of the Chief of Staff.
-The Chief of Staff-Elect shall be a member of the Medical Executive Committee and shall perform such other duties as the Chief of Staff may assign or as may be delegated by these Bylaws or the Medical Executive Committee.
+The Chief of Staff-Elect or the immediate Past Chief of Staff shall assume the duties and authorities of the Chief of Staff in the absence of the Chief of Staff, as determined by the other Medical Staff Officers.
+The Chief of Staff-Elect and the Past Chief of Staff shall be members of the Medical Executive Committee and shall perform such other duties as the Chief of Staff may assign or as may be delegated by these Bylaws or the Medical Executive Committee.

-8.5-3 Secretary-Treasurer
+8.5.3 Secretary-Treasurer